kriwil/random-scripts/README.md

 random-scripts
 ==============

-random scripts created for random stuffs
+random scripts collected and created for random stuffs.